EARN ACADEMIC CREDIT

 This course is open only to those declared in the Minor in Multidisciplinary Design.

 Many majors are able to apply MDP/ENGR credits toward specific degree requirements (typically Flexible Technical Electives, Engineering Electives, etc.) or General Electives.
 Additionally, some Partner Sponsored projects are pre-approved to fulfill additional degree requirements (such as Major Design Experience, Capstone, etc.).
-Additionally, MDP project credits can count toward the minor in Muldisciplinary Design.
+Additionally, MDP project credits can count toward the minor in Multidisciplinary Design.

 Please review the info below and connect with your academic advisor about how MDP credits might fit into your specific degree plan.